MMetelko/radler/examples/ardupilot/README.rst

   Connect tcp:127.0.0.1:5760 source_system=255
   Failed to connect to tcp:127.0.0.1:5760 : [Errno 111] Connection refused

-Consider adding a delay before starting SIM_VEHICLE.
-The *-N* option below skips the build."
+Consider adding a delay before starting mavproxy.
+The *-N* option below skips the build.
+More options can be found in the */vagrant/Tools/autotest/sim_vehicle.py* file.

 ::